 - Liver problems. - Low blood count which could increase your chance of getting infections, bruising, bleeding and increased fatigue. - Softening of your bones (osteopenia, osteoporosis, and osteomalacia) can cause your bones to break (fractures). - High blood sugar (hyperglycemia). - High levels of phenytoin in your blood that could cause confusion also known as delirium, psychosis or a more serious condition that affects how your brain works (encephalopathy).

 Call your healthcare provider right away, if you have any of the symptoms listed above.

-The most common side effects of phenytoin chewable tablets include: Irregular movement of the Decrease in coordination
+The most common side effects of extended phenytoin sodium capsules include: